codarrenvelvindron/AppLogger-python/README.md

 ## Possible limitations
 - In high volume environments, logging to file might limit performance.
 - This is mostly aimed at hobbyist projects, not production environments

+## Contributions
+- If you found an issue, or have a cool improvement, send me a pull request !